Easy Pudding Trifle

 - 2 tbsp Sprinkles

 Add 2 cups milk and sugar in a non-stick saucepan and place on medium heat.
-Stir everything together.
+Mix until sugar dissolves completely.

-When the sugar dissolves in the milk completely, add the cornstarch mixture into the saucepan while stirring.
+When the sugar dissolves in the milk completely, add the cornstarch/egg mixture into the saucepan while stirring.
 Don't stop stirring or you will end up with lumpy pudding!

 Keep stirring until the pudding thickens.